Ensuring Truthfulness in Distributed Aggregative Optimization: Truthfulness Analysis

 Theorem~\ref{T2} quantifies the maximal loss reduction that agent $i\in[m]$ can gain through its untruthful behaviors, which is bounded by $\eta\!=\!(L_{f,1}\!+\!
 L_{f,2}L_{g})D_{\mathcal{X}}\!+\!2\epsilon D_{f}$.
 The first term in $\eta$ is ``intrinsic" as it represents the effect of agent $i$'s changed decision variable on its own objective function $f_{i}$ (see Eq.~\eqref{4t11} for details) while the second term represents the benefit that agent $i$ can gain by sharing untruthful information (see Eq.~\eqref{4t3} for details).

 According to Eq.~\eqref{epsilon}, we have that $\epsilon$ is finite even in the infinite time horizon.
 This implies that the truthfulness parameter $\eta$ is also finite even in the infinite time horizon, which is significant because an agent can report untruthful data in each iteration.
-In contrast, existing JDP-based truthfulness results, e.g.,~\cite{truthfulEV,JDPoptimization1,JDPoptimization2}, have a truthfulness level increasing to infinity as the number of iterations tends to infinity, implying that the truthfulness guarantee will eventually be lost.
+In contrast, existing JDP-based truthfulness results, e.g.,~\cite{truthfulEV,JDPoptimization1,JDPoptimization2}, have a truthfulness level (or strength) decreasing to zero as the number of iterations tends to infinity, implying that the truthfulness guarantee will eventually be lost.

 Furthermore, we can reduce $\eta$ by decreasing $\epsilon$ to achieve a higher level of truthfulness.
-However, decreasing $\epsilon$ leads to an increase in noise parameters $\sigma_{\xi}^{i}$ and $\sigma_{\zeta}^{i}$ (see Remark~\ref{remark3}), which will compromise convergence accuracy.
-As such, a quantitative analysis of the tradeoff between the level of truthfulness and convergence performance warrants further exploration.
+However, decreasing $\epsilon$ leads to an increase in noise parameters $\sigma_{\xi}$ and $\sigma_{\zeta}$ (see Remark~\ref{remark3}), which will compromise convergence accuracy.
+As such, a quantitative analysis of the tradeoff between the level of truthfulness and convergence performance warrants further exploration. \begin{remark} The convergence rate of $\eta$ is determined by the convergence rate of $\epsilon$ (see Eq.~\eqref{eta}).
+According to Eq.~\eqref{epsilon} in Lemma~\ref{JDP}, the convergence rate of $\epsilon$ is determined by decaying rates $u$, $w_{1}$, $w_{2}$, $\hat{\varsigma}_{\zeta}$, and $\hat{\varsigma}_{\xi}$.
+A faster decaying stepsize $\lambda_{t}$ (i.e., a larger $u$) and slower decaying Laplace-noise variances (i.e., smaller $\hat{\varsigma}_{\zeta}$ and $\hat{\varsigma}_{\xi}$) lead to faster convergence of both $\epsilon$ and $\eta$ as $T$ tends to infinity.
+In addition, although the number of iterations $T$ does not affect the convergence rate of $\eta$, it does affect the strength of truthfulness.
+A larger $T$ results in a larger $\epsilon$ under given values of $u$, $w_{1}$, $w_{2}$, $\hat{\varsigma}_{\zeta}$, and $\hat{\varsigma}_{\xi}$ (see Eq.~\eqref{epsilon}), which further leads to a larger $\eta$ (see Eq.~\eqref{eta}), implying a weaker truthfulness guarantee.
+When $T \to \infty$, $\epsilon$ converges to a finite constant, which ensures that $\eta$ also converges to a finite constant.
+This implies that our algorithm can guarantee truthfulness even in an infinite time horizon. \end{remark}